Mukesh-2005/Coursera-ML-Labs/Supervised-Learning/KNN/README.md

 ---

 > Built by Mukesh — part of my supervised learning series
-> 📅 Last updated: September 2025
+> 📅 Last updated: September to October 2025